Paying for College

 Fill out your FAFSA at www.fafsa.ed.gov

-Choose the school code of the campus you wish to attend ~ ours is 009590
+Choose the school code of the campus you wish to attend ~ our code is 009590

 Sign electronically with your FSA ID.
 If you are a dependent student your parent will need to sign using his/her FSA ID.